Izabela Antos

-Izabela Antos (born 5 December 1986) is a Polish politician.
-In 2023, she served as minister without portfolio and as head of the Chancellery of the Prime Minister.
-From 2021 to 2023, she served as undersecretary of state and deputy head of the chancellery.
+Izabela Antos (born 5 December 1986) is a Polish lawyer and civil servant who was Head of the Chancellery of the Prime Minister and a member of the third cabinet of Mateusz Morawiecki from November to December 2023.
+She previously served as undersecretary of state and deputy head of the Chancellery from 2021, having worked in government administration since 2017.